 Put simply if you request the same URL more than once using Get then the browser will cache the first request and use this for the data for all subsequent requests.

-So to make sure you get the lastest version of the data and only fetch the data if it has been updated since the last fetch you would use:
+So to make sure you get the latest version of the data and only fetch the data if it has been updated since the last fetch you would use:

-If the file hasn't been updated since the last request then the done method will be called but data will be undefined.
+If the file hasn't been updated since the last request then the then method will be called but data will be undefined.

 Only use ifModified if the resource requested is big because trying to save downloads usually causes trouble for some browsers and it also depends on the headers that the server includes.

 then what you will see depends mostly on the server.
 Most servers will send a Last-Modified header and the second Ajax request for the static file will fail because it hasn't been modified in the 5 second interval.
 In this case then will still be called but you will see undefined displayed i.e. the data isn't retrieved.